manuel-di-iorio/unique-engine/docs/docs/reference/core/UePerspectiveCamera.md

 - The camera projection is built using `matrix_build_projection_perspective_fov()`.
 - The default .updateMatrixWorld() function uses `matrix_build_lookat()` to orient the camera toward target, with up-vector (0, 0, -1), which means that the camera is rotated 90° degrees downwards.
-- The update script update the camera matrixes only if needed.
-- use() must be called to activate the camera, unless autoUse is set to true (which is the default).

 ## Example
 ```js